-8.4 Device Functional Modes
+7.4 Device Functional Modes

-8.4.1 Sequencing
+7.4.1 Sequencing

-Many of the common power supply sequencing methods can be implemented using the SS/TR, EN, and PWRGD pins.
-The sequential method can be implemented using an open drain output of a power-on reset pin of another device.
-The sequential method is illustrated in Figure 42 using two TPS57160-Q1 devices.
-The power-good is coupled to the EN pin on the TPS57160-Q1 device, which enables the second power supply once the primary supply reaches regulation.
-If needed, a 1-nF ceramic capacitor on the EN pin of the second power supply provide a 1-ms start-up delay.
+The designer can implement many of the common power-supply sequencing methods using the SS/TR, EN, and PWRGD pins.
+Implement the sequential method using an open-drain output of a power-on-reset pin of another device.
+Figure 42 shows the sequential method using two TPS57140-Q1 devices.
+The power-good pin connects to the EN pin on the TPS57140-Q1, which enables the second power supply once the primary supply reaches regulation.
+If needed, a 1-nF ceramic capacitor on the EN pin of the second power supply provides a 1-ms start-up delay.
 Figure 43 shows the results of Figure 42.